tylernathanreed/jira-client-php/docs/schema/workflow-project-usage-dto.md

-# Workflow Project Usage D T O
+# Workflow Project Usage DTO

 Projects using the workflow.